 If you’ve been wondering “How much do sponsors pay YouTubers?”, you’ve arrived at the right place.

-This is a common question that you may have asked yourself as a marketer who’s taking the influencer plunge via YouTube.
+This is a common question that you may have asked yourself as a marketer who wants to try YouTube influencer marketing.

-Even if you’re a seasoned marketer who’s experienced with influencers, it’s helpful to know the going rates for influencer marketing on each social platform well.
+Even if you’re a seasoned marketer who’s worked with influencers, it’s helpful to know the going rates for influencer marketing on each social platform well.

-So, if you’ve been thinking how much do sponsors pay YouTubers for YouTube influencer marketing, this detailed guide will help you to get informed.
+So, if you’ve been thinking how much do sponsors pay YouTubers for YouTube influencer marketing, this detailed guide will help you stay informed.

 How Much Do Sponsors Pay YouTubers, After All?